-To protect, conserve and enhance natural features and natural areas, including key natural heritage features and key hydrologic features and key hydrologic functions, and to protect and preserve the unique or special physical attributes of landforms.
+To protect, conserve and enhance natural features and natural areas for the long term.
+Maintain, restore and where possible improve linkages between and among natural heritage features and areas, surface water features and ground water features, including the protection, improvement and restoration of the quality and quantity of water.

-- 1. Direct development and site alteration outside of key natural heritage features, and areas, key hydrologic features and their vegetative protection zones. - 2.
-Protect the connectivity of natural heritage and hydrologic features and functions by maintaining and restoring, or improving where possible, and recognize linkages of the natural heritage features and areas, surface water features and ground water features. - 3.
-Encourage, wherever possible, the protection and enhancement of the tree canopy and the natural vegetation. - 4.
-Protect and restore the quantity and quality of surface water and ground water features to the greatest extent possible, inclusive of cross-jurisdictional and cross-watershed impacts. - 5.
-Restrict development and site alteration in or near sensitive surface water features and sensitive ground water features to the affect that these features and their related hydrologic functions shall be protected, restored or enhanced, which may trigger mitigation measures and/or alternative development approaches. - 6.
-Encourage private landowner stewardship practices in both the urban and rural/agricultural parts of the Township, including sustainable use and water conservation. - 7.
-Direct growth to settlement areas where it will have the least impact on natural heritage and hydrologic features and functions. - 8.
-Create a network of privately and publicly owned natural heritage features and linkages. - 9.
-Identify and protect the County and local Greenlands System. - 10.
-All of the watercourses within the Township of Ramara as shown on Schedule A2 are considered to be key hydrologic features. - 11.
-The intent of this Official Plan is to protect all watercourses from incompatible development as to minimize the impacts of development on their function.
+- 1. Identify and protect a local Natural Heritage System in accordance with Provincial and County policies. - 2.
+The diversity and connectivity of natural features in an area, and the long-term ecological function and biodiversity of natural heritage systems, should be maintained, restored or, where possible, improved, recognizing linkages between and among natural heritage features and areas, surface water features and ground water features. - 3.
+Protect and preclude development from natural areas and features, including natural heritage features and areas unless it has been demonstrated that there will be no negative impacts on the natural features or their ecological functions in accordance with Provincial and Federal requirements, where applicable. - 4.
+Development and site alteration shall not be permitted in fish habitats or in habitats of endangered and threatened species, except in accordance with provincial and federal requirements. - 5.
+Ensure where development and/or site alteration is proposed on adjacent lands to natural heritage features and areas, that the ecological function of the adjacent lands has been evaluated and that there will be no negative impacts on the natural features or their ecological functions. - 6.
+Encourage, wherever possible, the protection and enhancement of the tree canopy and the natural vegetation. - 7.
+Protect and restore the quantity and quality of surface water and ground water features to the greatest extent possible, inclusive of cross-jurisdictional and cross-watershed impacts through watershed planning in conjunction with the County of Simcoe and applicable conservation authorities. - 8.
+Restrict development and site alteration in or near sensitive surface water features and sensitive ground water features to the effect that these features and their related hydrologic functions shall be protected, restored or enhanced, which may trigger mitigation measures and/or alternative development approaches.

+- 9. Protect all watercourses from incompatible development to minimize the impacts of development on their function. - 10.
+Encourage private landowner stewardship practices in both the urban and rural/agricultural parts of the Township, including sustainable use and water conservation. - 11.
+Identify all natural features and area, including surface water features within the Township of Ramara as shown on Schedule A2.